U.S. Steel shares jump after unsolicited bid from Cleveland-Cliffs

-Aug 14 (Reuters) - Shares of U.S. Steel X.N jumped 29% in premarket trading on Monday, after the more-than-a-century old steelmaker rejected a $7.3 bln buyout offer from Cleveland-Cliffs and said it would review its options following "multiple unsolicited proposals".
+Aug 14 (Reuters) - Shares of U.S. Steel X.N jumped about 27% in early trading on Monday, after the steelmaker rejected a $7.3 bln buyout offer from Cleveland-Cliffs CLF.N but said it would review its options following "multiple unsolicited proposals" from other unnamed bidders.

+Even though U.S. Steel has so far rejected entreaties from Cleveland-Cliffs, shares surged on Monday, reflecting expectations that the Pittsburgh-based steel company could be acquired after several consecutive quarters of falling revenue and profit owing to high raw material and energy costs.

-Despite the surge, shares of U.S. Steel were trading well below the offer price at $27.92, indicating some investors believe a deal may not happen at that price.
-Cleveland-Cliffs shares were down 6.1%.
+The U.S. Steel stock traded at $28.80 in early Monday action, lower than the offer from Cleveland-Cliffs, the largest flat-rolled steel producer in North America, as the investors doubt a deal may not happen at that price.

+U.S. Steel, however, said it has invited Cleveland-Cliffs to be a part of the review process.

+"CLF appears like the only logical acquirer for 100% of US Steel," said Citi analyst Alex Hacking, adding that the company is worth more to Cleveland-Cliffs than anyone else.

-A combination between the two firms will create the largest steel producer in North America and the 10th largest steel producer in the world and will be a dominant supplier to the transportation sector, KeyBanc Capital Markets analyst Philip Gibbs said in a note.
+If the two firms were to combine, it would be the largest steel producer in North America, the 10th-largest producer in the world, and a dominant supplier to the transportation sector, KeyBanc Capital Markets analyst Philip Gibbs said in a note.

 "We view the probability of this deal getting done without meaningful concessions as low," Gibbs added.